thiagokokada/routers-fw/padavan-ng-builder/README.md

 of insecure scripts like [Prometheus](http://prometheus.freize.net/)<sup>1</sup>.
 It doesn't has all the features from Prometheus neither (e.g.: extra themes), and it doesn't meant to
-be: this scripts are meant to be as simple as it can be.
+be: those scripts are meant to be as simple as it can be.

 To use them, make sure you have `docker` installed and your user has permission to run `docker` commands (or run the commands with `sudo`, not a great idea but